aeny14/aeny-coding.github.io/index.md

 2. **Statistical Machine Translation:** Phrase-based statistical methods were used in early translation.
 Neural machine translation, which provides more accurate and context-sensitive results, has replaced AI.
 3. **Sentiment Analysis & Classification:** Previous methods classified text using Bag-of-Words and Naïve Bayes.
 Deep learning is now used by AI to identify complex emotions more accurately.

-**AI replace these solution**
+**AI replace these solutions**
 1. From Explicit Rules to Implicit Learning: AI uses learning neural networks in place of human rule creation, offering much more flexibility and less errors.
 2. Contextual Understanding: Unlike previous systems that analysed words separately, AI models like GPT understand a sentence's whole context.
-3. Automation of Creativity: AI is going beyond basic analysis to generate original content, such summaries and articles, which was not feasible for conventional NLP.
+3. Automation of Creativity: AI is going beyond basic analysis to generate original content, such as summaries and articles, which was not feasible for conventional NLP.

-###How does the use of AI and this technology affect everyday life?
+### How does the use of AI and this technology affect everyday life?
 The way humans use technology in their daily lives has been greatly impacted by artificial intelligence (AI), particularly natural language processing (NLP).
 NLP makes it possible for computers to meaningfully understand, translate, and create human language.

 1. **Communication easier**